The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • Correct: He bought a horse named Prince for his sister.

-15. Avoid mistakes that occur when words sound alike but have different meanings or spelling (homophones).
-Examples include than/then, our/are, to/two/too, their/they’re/there, principle/principal.
+16. Avoid mistakes that occur when words sound alike but have different meanings or spellings (homophones).
+Examples include affect/effect, our/are, to/two/too, their/they’re/there, principle/principal.

 • The weather conditions will affect the number of people who ski this year.
-(Affect means to influence something and is usually a verb.)
+(Affect means to influence something and is typically a verb.)

 • What effect did the loss have on the team?
-(Effect indicates a result and is usually a noun.)
+(Effect indicates a result and is typically a noun.)

 • We covered three fundamentals in our technical writing class: grammar, style, and voice.

-NOTE: If the clause following the colon is a complete sentence, it begins with a capital letter.
+NOTE: If the clause following the colon is an independent clause, capitalize the first word.

 • Researchers have agreed on the outcome: Informed participants are more likely to participate in medical trials.